 - AI and CanvasEducational technologist Glen Gummess presents an overview of AI and its impact on the Canvas learning management system.
 The video includes navigation to chapters and a transcript.
 Below the video is an outline for this presentation, updated Aug.
-16, 2023, to include advice for students who are accused of cheating with AI, from a Washington … Read more
+16, 2023, to include advice for students who are accused of cheating with AI, from a Washington… Read more: AI and Canvas

 - AI in Education, a free Canvas courseThis resource is distributed free of charge from the University of Sydney in Australia.
 Click on the image to explore what’s available.

 - CHAT GPT/AI Uses for Faculty by Angela AntonouThis is a slide deck supporting a presentation by Dr. Angela Antonou on how AI may be used by faculty.
 The deck includes a variety of linkable resources that you may wish to explore.

 - “Harnessing the Power of AI”– A webinar recording.Here is a seminal webinar on the topic of AI in education: “Harnessing the Power of AI: Transforming Assignments and Assessments in Higher Education,” presented by Alchemy, an organization dedicated to supporting educators with various resources.
 About this webinar, Alchemy says “We have all read about the opportunity for AI to transform higher education, but… Read more: “Harnessing the Power of AI”– A webinar recording.